samarabbas/temporal-documentation-legacy/docs/04_glossary.md

 ### Local Activity

 A [local activity](03_concepts/02_activities#local-activities) is an activity that is invoked directly in the same process by a workflow code.
 It consumes much less resources than a normal activity, but imposes a lot of limitations like low duration and lack of rate limiting.

+### Namespace
+Temporal is backed by a multi tenant service.
+The unit of isolation is called a **namespace**.
+Each namespace acts as a namespace for task list names as well as workflow IDs.
+For example, when a workflow is started, it is started in a specific namespace.
+Temporal guarantees a unique workflow ID within a namespace, and supports running workflow executions to use the same workflow ID if they are in different namespaces.
+Various configuration options like retention period or archival destination are configured per namespace as well through a special CRUD API or through the Temporal CLI.
+In the multi-cluster deployment, namespace is a unit of fail-over.
+Each namespace can only be active on a single Temporal cluster at a time.
+However, different namespaces can be active in different clusters and can fail-over independently.

 ### Query
 A synchronous (from the caller's point of view) operation that is used to